Breaking News: The Lakers Are Set To Retire Both Of Kobe Bryant Jerseys

 According to Ramona Shelbourne of ESPN, the Los Angeles Lakers will retire both of Kobe Bryant jerseys.
 The Lakers are going with the plan and retiring 8 and 24 jerseys for Kobe Bryant.
 There’s a reason why they will retire both jerseys, Bryant is an all-time legend.
 If he’s not an all-time legend in your book, he is certainly one of the greatest players to play in a Lakers uniform.

-Kobe ended his Laker career an Kobe fashion, scoring 60 points against the Utah Jazz in 2016.
+Kobe ended his Laker career in Kobe fashion, scoring 60 points against the Utah Jazz in 2016.
 Who will ever question Kobe career?
 Who will ever question if Kobe should be in the hall of fame or get his jersey retired?

 His career numbers are 25 points, 5.2 rebounds, and 4.7 assists.
 Kobe went to seven NBA finals and won five.
-Bryant stayed loyal to the Lakers; he started his career in Los Angeles and he ended his career in LA without changing no teams.
+Bryant stayed loyal to the Lakers; he started his career in Los Angeles and he ended his career in LA without changing teams.
 Bryant wasn’t only known for his offense; he played impeccable defense in his career.
 Bryant made a total of 12 All-defensive teams in his career, more than any other guard in the NBA, according to ESPN.
-Bryant was a two-time scoring champion, third in career scoring, 18-time All-Star, and won two Olympic goal medalist.
+Bryant was a two-time scoring champion, third in career scoring, 18-time All-Star, and won two Olympic gold medals.

-Earlier this afternoon, there were several questions about which jersey should the Lakers retire #8 or #24.
+Earlier this afternoon, there were several questions about which jersey should the Lakers retire No. 8 or No. 24.
 However, Kobe did an excellent job with both numbers.
-Bryant won three titles wearing 8 and he won two titles and an MVP playing with #24.
+Bryant won three titles wearing No. 8, and he won two titles and an MVP playing with No. 24.

 Remembering Kobe Bryant

 A lot of people question Kobe career because of his inefficient shooting, but his high-volume shooting made clutch shots during key moments.
-For example, Kobe ties the game in regulation and wins it in OT vs the Pheonix Suns.
+For example, Kobe ties the game in regulation and wins it in OT vs the Phoenix Suns.

 Another example, when he made a fadeaway three-pointer in double OT for the win to beat the Portland Trail Blazers in 2004.

-Bryant historical moment against the Toronto Raptors where he scored 81 points while Jalen Rose was the primary defender throughout the game.
+Bryant’s historical moment against the Toronto Raptors where he scored 81 points while Jalen Rose was the primary defender throughout the game.
 That 81 points will always be a remembrance in Bryant career.

 Remember when Kobe made that buzzer beater against the Miami Heat?
-3.2 seconds left, seven game winning streak on the line, while Dwyane Wade is playing exceptional defense Kobe banks in a three to win the game.
+With 3.2 seconds left, seven game winning streak on the line, while Dwyane Wade is playing exceptional defense Kobe banks in a three to win the game?

 8 vs 24

 Jersey 24: Bryant averaged 26.2 points per game and scoring 16,717 points in 638 games.
 Kobe led the league in field goal attempts six times in his career, five came in from jersey 24.
-29.3 points per game in the playoffs.
+With 29.3 points per game in the playoffs.
 Total scoring titles.
 Two scoring titles.
 (Stats per Complex)

 Jersey 8: Kobe averaged 23.7 points per game and scoring a total of 16,866 points in 707 games.
 Kobe averaged 22.9 points per game in the playoffs.
 Two scoring titles.
 (Stats per Complex)

-Both of Kobe Jersey’s like they are will be retired in peace.
+Both of Kobe’s Jerseys, like they are, will be retired in peace.

 [Featured Image by Sean M. Haffey/Getty Images]